-The Trees to Sea highway over to the Oregon is a dream of a drive for a writing retreat, criss-crossing streams until it delivers me in Oceanside, Oregon, my mountain bike on the back of my car, my trusty tent inside.
-Rooms on the coast are expensive, but camping is a boon. south of Oceanside is Cape Lookout State Park where I pitched my REI tent in the trees just beyond the sand dunes.
+The Trees-to-Sea highway over to the Oregon coast was a dream of a drive for a writing retreat, crisscrossing streams until it delivered me to Oceanside, Oregon, my mountain bike on the back of my car, my trusty tent inside.
+Rooms on the coast are expensive, but camping is a boon.
+South of Oceanside is Cape Lookout State Park where I pitched my tent in the trees just beyond the sand dunes.
 At night, I listened to the ocean purr, cozy and content like a kid on an adventure, sunny and glorious for three whole days.

 In between writing spurts, I rode my mountain bike down the Netarts Spit, the only bike in the sand.
-My tires are wide but not super fat, so sometimes they bog down, and I turn to where the sand is wetter or drier and pedal harder.
+My tires are wide but not super fat, so sometimes they bog down.
+I turn to sand that is either wetter or drier and pedal harder.

 Riding and writing have a lot in common.
-Or nothing.
-Sometimes I fight for words, like I fight for traction, sinking or spinning out.
+Sometimes I fight for words like I fight for traction, sinking or spinning out.
 Along the coast where the tide is always changing there’s a perfect middle you can’t see, but you can feel it beneath the tires, like the story beneath the words.
-When it shifts, you follow it, like a blind one feeling for the ground by tapping.
+When it shifts, you follow it, like a blind person feeling for the ground by tapping.
 You make the effort, stay with it.

 When I ride a lot, or take Bike Blast classes, or run a few miles a week, it’s easier to climb the hills, or get my bike through the sandy slogs.

-Twelve of us just wrote and wrote, eleven women and one man.
+Twelve of us just wrote and wrote.
 I was the only one camping.
 The second night someone mentioned a room was available.

 No thanks, I said.

 I am most alive out camping.
 And on my bike.
 And writing.